 Over the past decade, there have been televisions broadcasts, including more than one TV series, that focused on the lives of hoarders, including people who engage in animal hoarding.
 Scenes of animal hoarding can be heart-wrenching and even gruesome.
 Like many people, you may wonder how animal hoarding habits develop in the first instance.
 While each individual who hoards animals ended up doing so for his or her own unique reasons, there is some commonality among in regard to how individuals develop animal hoarding habits.

-What is Animal Hoarding?
+What Is Animal Hoarding?

 Animal hoarding is defined as a situation in which an individual houses more animals that he or she can provide appropriate care, according to the ASPCA, an organization that monitors animal hoarding in the United States.
-Animal hoarding is demarcated by a person’s inability to provide even the most basic standards of case for animals in his or her custody or possession.
+Animal hoarding is demarcated by a person’s inability to provide even the most basic standards of a case for animals in his or her custody or possession.
 These include an inability to provide basic shelter, nutrition, sanitation, and veterinary care.
 The inability to provide these minimum standards of care result in animals become ill, starving, and dying.
-In the grand scheme of things, animal hoarding is a complicated issue that involves considerations of animal welfare, mental health of the hoarder, and public safety.
+In the grand scheme of things, animal hoarding is a complicated issue that involves considerations of animal welfare, the mental health of the hoarder, and public safety.

-Research into the Underlying Cause or Causes of Animal Hoarding Behavior
+Research Into the Underlying Cause or Causes of Animal Hoarding Behavior

 As is oftentimes the case when it comes to the underlying reason a person engages in a certain type of troublesome activity, pinpointing an exact cause or causes of animal hoarding is challenging.
 The reality is that research into how animal hoarding habits form is really only at the beginning.
 A considerable amount of research work needs to be done in this regard and is ongoing at this time.